 Aveiro is one of the cities I visited between Lisbon and Porto in my 8 day trip around Portugal.
 Aveiro is a very beautiful city with enough things to do for a full day.
 I stayed in Aveiro for one day and two nights but one day and one night would have worked as well.
-You can also visit it as a day trip from Porto.
+You can also visit it as a day trip from Porto via a tour like this one here.
 See all things to do, where to stay and how to get to and around Aveiro in this post.

 Visit the cute striped sea side houses at Costa Nova

 Ok, I’ll admit that this was the reason I visited Aveiro.
 And it was Instagram heaven as I expected.
 These striped houses by the beach make the freshest photos ever.
 An important thing to note is that Costa Nova is not in Aveiro but getting to it is very easy either by car or local bus.

 Cruise on a Moliceiro

 Aveiro is the Venice of Portugal.
 First because it has canals, second because you can cruise them in cute and colorful boats called Moliceiros.
 Moliceiro boats have for centuries represented a vessel for the harvesting and transportation of moliço (a kind of seaweed) in the Ria de Aveiro.
 The boat tours last around 45 minutes and are definitely worth it!

 Ovos moles de Aveiro is a local delicacy, made of egg yolks and sugar.
 This mixture is often put inside of small rice paper casings in nautical shapes, such as shells.
 They are literally everywhere in Aveiro: there are tens of stores that sell them but you can try them in any cafe as well.
 They are also the perfect Aveiro souvenir.

 See the Art Nouveau buildings & visit the Art Nouveau Museum